 The HAStoragePlus resource manages the mounting of file systems in the pool on the zone-cluster node that currently hosts the applications that are configured to use the file system.
-See "Enabling Highly Available Local File Systems" in Oracle Solaris Cluster 4.3 Data Services Planning and Administration Guide.
+See Enabling Highly Available Local File Systems in Planning and Administering Data Services for Oracle Solaris Cluster 4.4.

-▼ How to Add a ZFS Storage Pool to a Zone Cluster (CLI)
+How to Add a ZFS Storage Pool to a Zone Cluster (CLI)